MoonHighway/graphql-is-for-everyone/README.md

 # GraphQL is for Everyone

 Welcome!
 We're really glad that you're here.
-Below you'll find all of the resources that we'll use throughout the day.
+Below you'll find all of the resources that we'll use throughout the class.
 If you're looking for slides, samples, links, etc., this is the place to look.

 ## Links for the Course 🔗